CodeWithSwastik/swas/README.md

 This is a language that was made for fun.

 # Installation
 Step 1.
-Clone this repo or download it as a zip
+Clone this repo or download it as a zip <br>
 Step 2.
 Run `pip install -r requirements.txt`

 This is all that you need to do to start writing in swas lang.